xvik/dropwizard-guicey/src/doc/docs/index.md

 [Extensions repository](https://github.com/xvik/dropwizard-guicey-ext) contains guicey external integrations.

 Extensions project shows what is possible to achieve based on guicey.
 Besides, provided integrations itself might be quite useful.
+Version scheme is the same as dropwizard modules: guiceyVersion-releaseNumber (no semantic versioning).

-[BOM module](extras/bom.md) unifies dependencies management for extensions, dropwizard and guice (as it includes boms for them).
+* [BOM module](extras/bom.md) unifies dependencies management for extensions, dropwizard and guice (as it includes boms for them).
    Overall, extensions project is more like spring: growing set of solutions for everything (more "enterprisy").